luxfi/node/CONTRIBUTING.md

 ## Setup

-To start developing on LuxGo, you'll need a few things installed.
+To start developing on luxd, you'll need a few things installed.

 - Golang version >= 1.20.8
 - gcc